ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Tablet Mode is a feature that switches a device experience from tablet mode to desktop mode and back.
 The primary way for an end-user to enter and exit "tablet mode" is manually through the Action Centre.
 In addition, Original Equipment Manufacturers (OEMs) can report hardware transitions (for example, transformation of 2-in-1 device from clamshell to tablet and vice versa), enabling automatic switching between the two modes.

-Table 54 Tablet Mode Design Decisions for all agencies and implementation types.
+Tablet Mode Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---